TravorLZH/travorlzh.github.io/_posts/2023-04-07-jacobian-theta-functions-foundation.md

 | $\vartheta_3(z)$ | $1,q^{-1}e^{-2iz}$ | $z\equiv\frac12\pi+\frac12\pi\tau$ |
 | $\vartheta_4(z)$ | $1,-q^{-1}e^{-2iz}$ | $z\equiv\frac12\pi\tau$ |

-The four theta functions defined in this section not only get rid of its dependence on the theory of Jacobian elliptic functions but also allow us to reformulate the theory of Jacobian elliptic functions in terms of theta functions.
+The four theta functions defined in this section not only get rid of their dependence on the theory of Jacobian elliptic functions but also allow us to reformulate the theory of Jacobian elliptic functions in terms of theta functions.

 ### Expressing Jacobian elliptic functions via $\vartheta_r(z)$